-A Marietta motorcycle accident lawyer from Kaine Law can advocate for you.
-We can identify the negligent parties, negotiate with insurance companies, and help you understand what damages you are entitled to.
+A Marietta personal injury lawyer from Kaine Law can advocate for you.
+Our experienced lawyers can identify the negligent parties, negotiate with insurance companies, and help you understand what damages you are entitled to.

 At Kaine Law, we try to limit any financial strain to make your recovery and the legal process as smooth as possible.
 That said, our injury attorneys will take your motorcycle accident case on contingency, meaning:

 - Your first consultation with us is free.

 - We finance your case costs ourselves, so we don’t take any fees from you up front, out of pocket, or hourly.
 For example, we might have to pay to get a copy of your medical records.
 If we file a lawsuit, there will be filing fees, process server fees, and other expenses.
 We wait until the case settles or we get a jury award before we get reimbursed for those costs.